Advanced Standing Exams (ASEs)

 Advanced Standing Exams and First-Year Grading

-- May (Final Exam Period): Graded ABC/NR.
+- May (TBD): Graded ABC/NR.
 If exam is passed, A, B, or C will show up on external transcript.
 Credit counts toward spring credit limit.